xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 We can fix this in one of two ways:

-1. We can launch the fox proxy with context.
-Go to the terminal where you launched the fox proxy, do a CTRL-C, then restart it with context:
+1. We can launch the Fox proxy with context.
+Go to the terminal where you launched the Fox proxy, do a ++ctrl+c++ to stop it, then restart it with context:

 ```{ .shell .copy }
 fox proxy --virtual-env dev --app-deployment graphql-main 8080
 ```

-When we specify the deployment and VE in the fox proxy, it will take care of the injection of the deployment and VE for us.
+When we specify the deployment and VE in the Fox proxy, it will take care of the injection of the deployment and VE for us.
 So we can use an undecorated URL - one without query parameters (we'll use copy/paste this time so you can paste the URL on the same page where you had the Inspector active):